-If programmed on in the vehicle personalization menu, the easy exit feature automatically recalls the previously stored → (Exit) position.
-See "Storing Memory Positions" listed previously.
-See also Vehicle Personalization ⇒ 136.
+If programmed on in the vehicle personalization menu, the easy exit feature automatically recalls the previously stored D (Exit) positions for getting out of the vehicle.
+See Vehicle Personalization \Leftrightarrow 155.

 Easy exit recall automatically activates when one of the following occurs: